Mark Watt (curler): Mixed doubles

 Watt played in his first Scottish Mixed Doubles Curling Championship in 2022 with partner Katie McMillan.
 There, the pair finished 4–1 through the round robin, advancing to the playoffs where they beat Sophie Sinclair and Ross Whyte in the quarterfinals.
 They then lost to Jennifer Dodds and Bruce Mouat in the semifinals, settling for third.
 The following year, Watt paired with Hannah Farries, missing the playoffs with a 2–3 record.

 In 2024, Watt again played in the national championship, teaming up with Lisa Davie to reach the playoffs with a 5–1 record.
 In the quarterfinals, Davie and Watt beat Fay Henderson and Euan Kyle 7–5 before going on to defeat Rebecca Morrison and Kyle Waddell 8–3 in the semifinals.
 This advanced them to the final where they lost 9–3 to Sophie Jackson and Duncan McFadzean, earning the silver medal from the championship.
 The next season, Davie and Watt went 3–1 through the qualifying round, earning a direct bye to the semifinals.
 They were then eliminated by Sophie Sinclair and Robin Brydone in an 8–7 game, finishing third.
+In 2026, the pair again had a strong run at the championship, finishing undefeated through the round robin and winning the semifinal to qualify for another final.
+There, they lost to each of their respective teammates Angus Bryce and Katie McMillan 9–6, settling for silver.